Nexfinity/CakeyBot-Wiki/feature/leveling.md

 # Overview
 Cakey Bot provides all servers with free role rewards and leaderboards.
 Configure custom XP rates, ignored/no XP roles/channels, and other configuration features!

 > Migrating from MEE6?
-We can move all of your XP/user data from MEE6 into Cakey Bot seamlessly!
-Just open a support ticket on our [Support Discord](https://cakey.bot/support).
+You can automatically import your leveling/xp data with the `/setup import-mee6-levels` command!
 {.is-info}

 # Leveling Configuration